Kernix13/github-actions-dotfiles/dotfiles.md

 > What is airbnb in terms of linting?

+## Video 3

-## Video: VSCode ESLint, Prettier & Airbnb Guide Setup
+Video title: VSCode ESLint, Prettier & Airbnb Guide Setup

-By Brad TRaversy
+By Brad Traversy

 - there is a Github Airbnb style guide - single quotes for strings
 - go t o the website to check any of the rules you see in the terminal